Search the Health Library

 Jerome W. Breslow

 Jerome W. Breslow, a member of the Suburban Hospital IRB and its successor SHRRC since 2002, is an attorney and retired business executive, last serving as Vice President, Secretary and Chief Ethics Officer of COMSAT Corporation.
-A founding director of the Suburban Hospital Foundation, he currently serves on the boards of the Strathmore Fall Foundation, the Maryland Classic Youth Orchestras, Friends of Hexagon, and Congregation Har Shalom in Potomac, MD.
+A founding director of the Suburban Hospital Foundation, he currently serves on the boards of the Strathmore Hall Foundation, Friends of Hexagon, and Congregation Har Shalom in Potomac, Md.
 A musician and composer, Mr. Breslow and his wife, Harriet K. Breslow, a psychiatric social worker, reside in Potomac.

 Rhonda Beth Friedman, Sc.D.